panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 What's important updating a reference `isFirstRef.current = false` doesn't trigger a re-render.

+(Add more examples from real world regarding roads, traffic lights)

 ## 5. Do Not forget to cleanup side-effects

 Finally, as you might now already, `useEffect()` is the hook that you would use to invoke some side-effects.